How does this medication work? What will it do for me?

 Glycopyrronium - indacaterol is inhaled into the lungs through the mouth.
 Do not swallow this medication.

-The recommended adult dose of glycopyrronium – indacaterol is to inhale the contents of one capsule once daily, using the Breezhaler™ inhaler device that comes in the pack with the medication.
+The recommended adult dose of glycopyrronium - indacaterol is to inhale the contents of one capsule once daily, using the Breezhaler™ inhaler device that comes in the package with the medication.
 Your health care professional should show you how to use the device.
-If you not sure about how to use the device, contact your doctor or pharmacist for advice.
+If you are not sure about how to use the device, contact your doctor or pharmacist for advice.

 When used regularly, this medication helps to prevent episodes of severe difficulty breathing.